LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Multi-Sensor setup

 At the current state of implementation, it is only possible to detect and use sensors that are directly connected to the (+pc) with the (+mrp)-library.
 This has the disadvantage that there must always be a physical connection.
 This can make it difficult to install multiple sensors in measurement setups where space or cable routing options are limited.
 To make sensors connected to a small `remote` (+pc) available on the network, the `Proxy`\ref{MRPlib_Proxy_Module.png} module has been developed.
-This can be a single board computer (e.g. a Raspberry Pi).
+This can be a (+sbc) (e.g. a Raspberry Pi).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.
 The approach of implementing this via a (+rest) interface also offers the advantage that several measurements or experiments can be recorded at the same time with the sensors.

 %%MRPlib_Proxy_Module.png%%